Will AI Replace Jobs And Cause Australian House Prices to Fall?

 Human-trust, physical-world, advisory and judgement-heavy roles hold up better.

 For Australian house prices, AI is not the big crash trigger by itself.
 A serious housing fall would require AI-driven job losses to combine with higher rates, weak credit, forced selling and falling migration or confidence.
 Possible?
 Yes.
-Base case?
+Likely case?
 No.

 The smart move is not to fear AI.
 It is to become the person using AI to replace the weaker version of yourself.
 That is the Darwin bit — just with Wi-Fi.